 Winter-flowering heather is a brilliant plant for low-growing texture.
-It also looks fantastic in pots.
-It comes with pink, white and purple flowers.
+It also looks fantastic in pots and comes with pink, white and purple flowers.

-Also known as chaenomeles, this is a hardy woody shrub with thorny branches that bears cup-shaped flowers in winter and early spring.
+Also known as chaenomeles, this is a hardy woody shrub.
+It possesses thorny branches that bear cup-shaped flowers in winter aswell as early spring.

 This plant has lovely yellow flowers and are suited to growing underneath deciduous trees and shrubs.
 They prefer rich, moist soil.

 Winter-flowering pansies are a gardener’s staple – ideal for filling pots and window boxes for a flash of colour to be seen from indoors.

 Cyclamen are winter heroes that can be brought to flower from autumn to spring.
-The flowers come in red, pink and white shades and look fantastic in pots or planted under trees.
+The flowers come in a variety of red, pink and white shades.
+These look fantastic in pots or planted under trees.

 Hellebores are often known as the Christmas Rose because they can flower in midwinter.
-Look out for H. Orientalis varieties in white, green and even dark red.
+Look out for H. Orientalis varieties in white, green and even dark red for spectacular colour.

 Cornus is a small woody shrub grown for its colourful bare stems in winter.
 Look for C. alba sibirica for red stems and C. sericea ‘Flaviramea’ for yellow bark.

 There are a huge range of viburnum plants for winter colour.
 Look out for evergreen varieties like V. tinus and V. burkwoodii.
 Viburnum x bodnantense ‘Dawn’ is also brilliant with strongly scented pink flowers.

-Witch hazel is grown for the wiry flowers it bears along the branches.
-Hamamelis x intermedia ‘Diane’ has red flowers, ‘Jelena’ is coppery coloured and ‘Pallida’ is best for yellow.
+Witch hazel is grown for the wiry flowers it bears along the branches, while Hamamelis x intermedia ‘Diane’ has red flowers, ‘Jelena’ is coppery coloured and ‘Pallida’ is best for yellow.

 A stunning range of evergreen shrubs commonly known as barberry.
-They bear sunny yellow flower spires above rich green leaves.
+They bear sunny yellow flower spires above a foliage of rich green leaves.

-Prunus subhirtella autumnalis is an ornamental cherry tree that bears pale pink flowers from late autumn to early spring.
+Prunus subhirtella autumnalis (winter-flowering cherry) is an ornamental cherry tree that bears pale pink flowers from late autumn to early spring.